jkomoros/boardgame/boardgame-util/README.md

 connection string from this map that matches the Name of the storage engine in use.

+## DefaultStorageType

+DefaultStorageType is the type of storage that will be used in boardgame-util if you don't specify one explicitly at the command line.
+If you don't specify one in your config, boardgame-util will fall back on the default type.

 ## Games

 Games is a tree defining the game packages you want included.
 This isn't used